lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

     Download and install the 2 Aug 2023 version of LAMMPS by following the instructions of the |LAMMPS website installation|.
-    Depending on you OS, the procedure may differ.
+    Depending on your operative system (i.e. Linux, macOS, or Windows), the procedure may differ.

 .. |LAMMPS website installation| raw:: html